cyraxx/amsplugins/README.md

-# Two access plugins for Adobe Media Server
+# Access plugins for Adobe Media Server

 ### What's all this?
 These are two access plugins for Adobe Media Server that prevent non-authorized clients from publishing to your server.
 They are currently for the 64-bit Linux edition of AMS only.